 \subsection{Problem Statement}

-In general, finding $\bA$ and diagonal $\bD$ that maximize the sum rate for RDIF is a hard problem, due not only to the integer constraints on $\bfA$ but also to the complicated objective function \eqref{eq:IF-sum-rate}.
-The latter difficulty is overcome in \cite{Silva.2017:IntegerForcingPrecodingGaussian} by solving a simpler optimization problem, which can be interpreted as the minimization of a regularized version of the denominator in \eqref{eq:lower-bound-high-SNR-rate}, namely,
+In this paper, we are interested in finding matrices $\bA$ and $\bD$ that maximize the sum rate \eqref{eq:IF-sum-rate} for the RDIF scheme, i.e., with $\bT$ chosen as in \eqref{eq:RDIF_T}.
+In general, this is a hard problem due not only to the integer constraints on $\bfA$ but also to the complicated objective function \eqref{eq:IF-sum-rate}.
+The latter difficulty is overcome in \cite{Silva.2017:integerforcingprecodingGaussian} by solving a simpler optimization problem, which can be interpreted as the minimization of a regularized version of the denominator in \eqref{eq:lower-bound-high-SNR-rate}, namely,